backube/volsync/docs/usage/syncthing/index.rst

    being listed must also specify this ReplicationSource's Syncthing details in their spec for them to successfully connect with one another.
 Each peer contains the following fields:

-   - ``ID`` - The peer's device ID, this is a base32 encoding of the peer's TLS certificate.
+   - ``ID`` - The peer's device ID.
    - ``address`` - The peer's address that we will attempt to connect on.
 This will usually be a TCP connection.
    - ``introducer`` - Whether this peer should act as an introducer node or not.
-If true, this peer will automatically connect us to other nodes that also have it set as an introducer.
-More on this later.
+If true, this peer will automatically connect us to other nodes that also have it set as an introducer. serviceType
-serviceType
    The type of service used to expose Syncthing's data connection.
-Defaults to ``clusterIP``.
+Defaults to ``ClusterIP``.
 Valid values are:

-   - ``clusterIP`` - VolSync will expose the service through a ClusterIP; used for in-cluster networking.
+   - ``ClusterIP`` - VolSync will expose the service through a ClusterIP; used for in-cluster networking.
-   - ``loadBalancer`` - The Syncthing data port is exposed through a LoadBalancer, which is used for connecting to other Syncthing instances outside of the cluster. configCapacity
+   - ``LoadBalancer`` - The Syncthing data port is exposed through a LoadBalancer, which is used for connecting to other Syncthing instances outside of the cluster. configCapacity
    Amount of storage to be used by the PVC storing Syncthing's configuration data.
    The default is ``1Gi`` when left unspecified.